Kärcher G 180 Q Quick Connect trigger gun

 The new G 180 Q spray gun with Quick Connect is 13 cm longer and is now even more convenient to use and more ergonomic when cleaning with Kärcher pressure washers.

 Longer, more convenient and more ergonomic: 13 cm more makes all the difference on the new G 180 Q spray gun with Quick Connect, which makes high-pressure cleaning more comfortable than ever before.
-It is also an ideal alternative spray gun to use with all Kärcher K 2 to K 7 pressure washers that have a Quick Connect adapter without Full Control.
+It is also an ideal alternative spray gun to use with all Kärcher K 2 to K 7 pressure washers that have a Quick Connect adapter.

 Features and benefits